 At BonneGueule, we answer all your questions.

-You regularly ask us for help with a specific item of clothing that you cannot wear well because it is a little too stylistically strong for you.
+You regularly ask us for help with a specific item of clothing that you can't seem to wear well because it's a bit too stylistically strong for you.

 Here is the jacket in question:

-I offer you my step-by-step thoughts to fully understand the garment and thus be able to wear it well.
+I offer you my step-by-step reflection to fully understand the garment and thus be able to wear it well.

-We will start by taking stock of what we have in front of us.
+We will start by taking stock of what we have before our eyes.

-1. A blazer that stands out from the ordinary
+1. A blazer that stands out from the crowd

 The originality of this blazer comes mainly from its color: brown.